1. Setting up your RDP manually

 4. Disconnected and Inactive users

-A disconnected sessions will be logged out after 10 minutesA disconnected session might occur if you click on the 'x' on the blue bar of your hosted session.
+A disconnected session will be logged out after 10 minutesA disconnected session might occur if you click on the 'x' on the blue bar of your hosted session.
 This leaves you logged into PPS but your session connecting you to the server has been closed.
 You will be fully logged out after 10 minutes.

 An idle session might occur when you are logged into PPS with the session still open but no activity is being logged in PPS.
 If the session is idle you will be logged out of PPS after 3 hours.